AI Coaching vs Traditional Trainers: What the Data Actually Says

 - Biometric trends across weeks and months

-What AI coaching still cannot do
+What AI coaching still can't do

 Be honest about the ceiling.